Policy: Glossary - student policies and procedures

-A fine or penalty levied as a disincentive for late payment of fees under these the Fees Rules or late enrolment in, or withdrawal from, a course.
+A fine or penalty levied as a disincentive for late payment of fees under the Fees Rule or for late enrolment in, or withdrawal from, a course.

-A student may apply to be given a result of WD (withdrawn without failure) and/or a refund/remission of tuition fees for a course due to encountering unavoidable and unexpected extenuating circumstances that impeded their successful completion of the course and the circumstances occurred or exacerbated after the census date.
-As this application is submitted after census date, it is referred to with the terminology ‘late’.
+A student may apply to be given a result of WD (withdrawn without failure) and a refund/remission of tuition fees for a course due to encountering unavoidable and unexpected extenuating circumstances that impeded their successful completion of the course and the circumstances occurred or exacerbated after the Census Date for the course.
+As this application is submitted after the relevant Census Date, it is referred to with the terminology ‘late’.